idrisr/notes/aws/cognito.md

 ### WTF These used for?
-* `CognitoUserPoolAppClientId` Your app client id, i.e 81q37d9nfu607gil4uhopekm4b
+* `CognitoPoolAppClientId` Your app client id, i.e 81q37d9nfu607gil4uhopekm4b
-* `CognitoUserPoolAppClientSecret` Optional Your app client secret, i.e. `45dpc0bk45v8alftrjv4afeu4nduz1b7do5mjqtia36r7cbnl4d9`.
+* `CognitoPoolAppClientSecret` Optional Your app client secret, i.e. `45dpc0bk45v8alftrjv4afeu4nduz1b7do5mjqtia36r7cbnl4d9`.
 If you don't have a client secret, completely remove this key/string pair.
 * `CognitoAuthWebDomain` Your domain, i.e. https://yourdomain.auth.region.amazoncognito.com

 #### These two are ios redirect URIs I believe